Quick Tips and Local Resources for Renters

 - The County has extended its program application deadline until further notice.

 For additional program information, a link to program FAQs, and how to apply, visit the link below.

-Volusia County is slated to receive $16.5 million in federal emergency rental assistance and launched its program portal on Wednesday, March 10, 2021.
+Volusia County received $16.5 million in federal emergency rental assistance funds.

 For additional program information, how to apply, or help with an application, visit the link below.